ItzNotABug/ghosler/README.md

 Ghosler will always use a debug version of the configs i.e. `config.debug.json` if one exists.
 The JSON schema is the same as in the [config.production.json](./config.production.json) file.

+#### Custom Template

+If you want to customize the newsletter template even more, follow the steps -

+1. Create a **custom-template.ejs** in the root directory.
+2. Customize it as you like, take a look at [pre-defined template](./views/newsletter.ejs) for reference.
+3. That's it!
+Ghosler will use the new template for preview & sending newsletter.
+4. Rename the file to anything if you don't want to use the custom template.

 ### TODOs